-This Saturday, a group of Duke students will use a prototype hydrogen fuel-cell vehicle to attempt to break the Guinness record for “world’s most fuel-efficient,” which was set in 2005 by a car that ran 15,212 miles per gallon.
+This Saturday, a group of Duke students will use a prototype hydrogen fuel-cell vehicle to attempt to break the Guinness record for “world’s most fuel-efficient,” which was set in 2005.

 In April, 17 members of the Duke Electric Vehicles student organization won three awards at the Shell Eco-Marathon Americas competition in Sonoma, Calif.
 For the second year in a row, they took first for most efficient electric battery vehicle in the American branch of the global efficiency competition, which has existed since 1939.